rometools/rome-docs/docs/rome/technical-docs/feed-parsing.md

 ## Extensions

-ROME supports Newsfeed extension modules for all formats that also support
-modules: RSS 1.0, RSS 2.0, and Atom.
+ROME supports extension for RSS 1.0, RSS 2.0 and Atom.
 Standard modules such as Dublic Core and Syndication are supported and you can define your own custom modules too.